andrewprasetya-k/andrewprasetya-k/README.md

           👋 Hello there!

-          I'm a final-year Computer Science student at Universitas Kristen Satya Wacana, currently working as a Backend Developer Intern at Blibli.com.
+          I'm a final-year Computer Science student at Universitas Kristen Satya Wacana, currently working as a Backend Developer at Blibli.com.

           My current focus is backend engineering with Java & Spring Boot, RESTful APIs, database systems, business logic, system design,